 Australian composer Lawrence English is announcing his immersive new album A Mirror Holds The Sky, created entirely from field recordings taken deep in the Amazon rainforest, with the launch of a new video teaser created from images taken during the time spent there.

-The album offers a direct conduit to the farthest reaches of the Amazon but it does not run as unadorned field recording but rather it’s a distillation from over 50 hours of recordings, deftly assembled into a stunning, singular album that honours the complexity, majesty and diversity of this luscious ecosystem.
+The album offers a direct conduit to the farthest reaches of the Amazon but does not run as an unadorned field recording.
+Rather, it’s a distillation from over 50 recordings, deftly assembled into a stunning, singular album that honours this luscious ecosystem’s complexity, majesty and diversity.

 English himself shares: in the late months of 2008, I had the great fortune to spend some weeks in the Amazon.
-The visit, facilitated through Francisco Lopez’s Mamori Artlab residency, remains one of the most deeply affecting experiences I have had.
-Each time I hear a Screaming Piha, which many would identify instantly thanks to their prevalence in Werner Herzog’s Aguirre Wrath Of God and Fitzcarraldo, I am transported back into a place that, to this day, features regularly in my daydreams.
+The visit, facilitated through Francisco Lopez’s Mamori Artlab residency, remains one of my most deeply affecting experiences.
+Each time I hear a Screaming Piha, which many would identify thanks instantly to their prevalence in Werner Herzog’s Aguirre Wrath Of God and Fitzcarraldo, I am transported back into a place that, to this day, regularly features in my daydreams.

 This place made such an impression; the Amazon dwarfs us (and if anyone has any doubts about it, watch Burden of Dreams, the making-of/documentary of the aforementioned Werner Herzog’s Fitzcarraldo).
 In the video, the haunting and evoking sounds of the jungle take a visual dimension with images portraying exuberant flora, stormy skies, and watercourses.